City Relocation Overview

 How travel may feel here

-Garland, TX has strong regional access and is built around moving people efficiently across a larger metro area.
+Garland, TX has workable everyday connectivity, though travel times can stretch depending on commute direction and time of day.
 A few strong road connections help with local and regional travel, but commute quality will still depend heavily on where you live and where you work.

 Why this matters